Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 <tr class="odd">
 <td><p><strong>Players on the Defensive</strong></p>
 <p>The Player Characters are the main characters of the story, not NPCs.</p>
 <p>When on the defensive from Social Actions, the Player still controls how the character acts in response to the roll, not the Storyteller.
-This is especially relevant for the “Perform Task” Action--the Player is free to interpret how and when they perform this task.</p></td>
+This is especially relevant for the “Perform Task” Action—the Player is free to interpret how and when they perform this task.</p></td>
 </tr>
 </tbody>
 </table>